-Clearly, bearish troubles had overshadowed all clean energy sd 2022 opened.
-One worry was only a bipartisan \$1.2 Trillion for all infrastructure had passed in 2021.
+Clearly, bearish troubles had overshadowed all clean energy as 2022 opened.
+One worry at first was that 'only' the bipartisan \$1.2 Trillion for all infrastructure had passed in 2021.
 Little in it was relevant to clean energy - none to climate crisis.
-Compared to a BBB reconciliation draft whose \$3 Trillion, then smaller \$2 Tn, then \$1 Tn had focused on clean energy & on climate - but stumbled/ failed in 2021, this was thin gruel indeed.
-For example, to make an aged US electric grid net-zero may mean big capacity upgrades.
-Yet that Infrastructure law's text only gave grid facilitation items meagre \$ amounts.
-Grid resilience got \$11 billion, but power failures discussed ahead exist now, and can potentially be crippling; \$3 billion in grants for it was nowhere near up to task.
-Overall, a still 'small' \$65 billion for all transmission can be quickly eaten up by spending on fossils, outside of pressing need for decarbonization.
+Compared to a BBB reconciliation draft, whose \$3 Trillion, then smaller \$2 Tn, then \$1 Tn had focused on clean energy & climate - but had stumbled & failed 2021, it was thin gruel indeed.
+For example, to make an aged US electric grid net-zero, means very big capacity upgrades.
+Yet that Infrastructure law's text only gave grid facilitation meagre \$ amounts.
+Grid resilience \$11 billion, but power failures discussed ahead, vex now.
+These can potentially be crippling; \$3 billion in grants was nowhere near up to task.
+A still 'small' \$65 billion for all transmission can be quickly eaten by spending on transmission of fossils-made electricity, outside pressing need for decarbonization.

-\$66 was billion for transport: if for electric rail, OK; but not fossils-based transport expansion. \$3.5 billion was for low-income community weatherization, a start.
+\$66 billion was for transport: if for electric rail, OK; but not fossils-based transport expansion. \$3.5 billion was for low-income community weatherization, a start.
 Like \$7.5 billion helpful for electric vehicle charging infrastructure, \$5 billion to replace dirty diesel school buses with electrics and alternatives, discussed below.
-But \$6 billion for batteries was nowhere enough from 2022.
+But \$6 billion for batteries was nowhere enough 2022.
 Not when competing China already spent so many multiples of that last decade to now 'own' battery manufacturing.
-The US unfathomably nearly 'gave up' in a global race for batteries.
-Tesla still 1 great US outlier, in 2022 - but Asia, even Europe were well ahead.
+The US unfathomably nearly then 'gave up' in a global race for batteries.
+Tesla was 1 great US outlier in 2022 - but Asia, even Europe, were well ahead.
 Europe may install millions of EV chargers, to match 130 million EVs expected by 2035.

-Globally, 2021/2022 were strange for both big new energy needs - & big equity declines.
-China, Europe, US - all saw demand for solar, wind, batteries, EVs.
+Globally 2021/2022 were strange for both its big new energy needs - & big equity declines.
+China, Europe, US - all saw much demand for solar, wind, batteries, EVs.
 Ahead maybe, hydrogen too.
-Yet interestingly, as renewables grow worldwide - risky high PE green stocks plummeted, dropping hard across 2021 and 2022.
-Clean new energy may show promise, ahead this decade - this theme and so ECO Index - were down very hard on inflation, & supply chain shocks.
+Yet interestingly, as renewables grew worldwide - risky high PE green stocks plummeted, dropping hard all 2021/22.
+Clean energy may show promise ahead this decade yet this theme and so ECO Index - were down hard on inflation & supply chain shocks.

-Consider one of the world's biggest wind turbine suppliers end of 2021, Siemens Gamesa.
-It was a leading Western turbine maker.
+Consider one of world's biggest wind turbine suppliers end of 2021, Siemens Gamesa, a leading Western turbine maker.
 (In China too a domestic wind maker's profits declined 5.3% in 2021; revenues up just 3.3% as materials costs rose, supply chains broke).
-For 'Siemens G.' its stock declined -45% to end of 2021; market cap had likewise plummeted by near half.
-October-December 2021 saw revenues fall to €1.83 billion; year on year -20%.
-Plus, expected revenues to fall further in early 2022.
-It blamed vexed supply chains, worse than expected cost inflation.
+For Spanish/ German 'Siemens G.' its stock had declined -45% to end of 2021; market cap too plummeted by near half.
+October-December 2021 it saw revenues fall to ≤ 1.83 billion; year on year -20%.
+And expected revenues to fall further early 2022.
+It blamed vexed supply chains, worse than expected costs inflation.
 Pointed to volatility that "impacted some customers investment decisions", project delays.
-Dire straits, yet was not alone: major competitor Vestas also noted "supply chain instability caused by pandemic", "cost inflation within raw materials, in wind turbine components and energy costs."
+Dire straits, yet was not alone: competitor Vestas noted "supply chain instability caused by pandemic", "cost inflation within raw materials, in wind turbine components and energy costs."
 All were doubtless at issue in wind energy.
-Indeed, by late in 2022, Vestas would post a Q3 loss of €147m - vs €116m profit in Q3 the year before; quarterly revenue was down 29% on the year to €3.91 billion, EBIT margin minus 3.2%.
+Indeed, by end 2022, Vestas would post a Q3 loss of $\leq 147m - vs \leq 116m$ profit in Q3 the year before; quarterly revenue was down 29% on the year to ≤ 3.91 billion;